 - Make the dressing.
 In a small bowl or mason jar, mix together the olive oil, balsamic vinegar, dijon mustard, maple syrup, garlic, salt, and pepper.

 - Assemble the salad.
-In a large salad bowl, add the spinach, quinoa, and now-cooled roasted vegetables.
+In a large serving bowl, add the spinach, quinoa, and now-cooled roasted vegetables.
 Drizzle with ¾ of the vinaigrette (reserving the remainder for the table) and toss.
 Garnish with cranberries, walnuts and enjoy!

-I would not recommend freezing this salad.
+- Freezing Instructions: I would not recommend freezing this salad.

-Roasted Butternut Squash Quinoa Salad Recipe
+Butternut Squash Quinoa Salad Recipe

 For The Roasted Vegetables: